guardian/recommendations/pull-requests.md

 Tip: Github allows you to open a PR in `draft` state, which can often be helpful if you want to review your own code, or have remote CI checks run, before others review it.
 (Remember to [change the status of your PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review) to `ready for review` later on though!)

 ## Small

-A PR should be clear, and address a single concern.
+A PR should be clear, address a single concern, and composed of a manageable number of changes.

-There should be a manageable number of changes in a PR.
-Try to make your PR as small as possible while still advancing the functionality of the product.

 If a PR is too complex, it is much easier for issues to be missed.
 In addition if trying to understand an aspect of the code change in the future, it becomes harder to understand if buried in a very large and complex PR.

-Aim to deploy a PR before submitting the next one.
-Frequently small deployments of functionality are easier to review and easier to understand in PROD.
+When upgrading dependencies, if not [automated](https://github.com/guardian/recommendations/blob/main/scala.md#continuous-dependency-management), try to update several of them at the same time:
+ - For Scala, upgrade `scala` runtime, `sbt`, `sbt-plugins` and optionally `play-framework` all in one PR.
+ - For Node, upgrade `typescript` runtime, package manager, code formatter, linter, bundler, all in one PR.

+You are more likely to encounters incompatibilities or issues otherwise.

+In general you don't need to make your PR as small as possible, and favour pace and frequency of delivery over atomicity of changes.
+Contrary to commits which can be [bisected to find root cause of an issue](https://www.metaltoad.com/blog/beginners-guide-git-bisect-process-elimination), every deployment will integrate  additional changes in the system to the ones in the PR (for example baked AMI may be a new one, EC2 bootstrap script may install a newer version of system library, etc.) so you will more likely identify reason of an issue through tests and monitoring than size of of the PR.

 ## Releasable
 A PR should be releasable once its review is complete.